 Canvey Island isn't the most exciting island in the world but it was the first one I ever visited in the early 1970s and I have been there many times since then.
-It is located to the south of the town of Benfleet, which is located on the north bank of the Thames Estuary in Essex.
-It is linked to the mainland by 2 bridges - one next to Benfleet Railway Station and the other at the western end of the island which joins the A13 at Sadler's Farm Roundabout/Flyover.
+It is located to the south of the town of South Benfleet, which is located on the north bank of the Thames Estuary in Essex.
+It is linked to the mainland by 2 bridges.
+The Colvin Bridge was the first bridge built over Benfleet Creek from South Benfleet to Canvey Island.
+It was built close to Benfleet Station in 1931, but was demolished and replaced by another one alongside it in 1973.
+The bridge at the western end of the island carries the A130 and was built in 1972.
+Before the bridges were built people had to risk crossing Benfleet Creek at low tide.

 This is open as a museum